cesport/clip-uniformat/README.md

 ---

 ## **📌 Overview**
 This project uses OpenAI's **GPT-4o** to classify images of construction sites into **Uniformat** categories.
 The model analyzes an image and assigns the most appropriate category from a predefined set of construction-related classifications.
+These images are then used to finetune **CLIP**.
+The dataset can be found in the Gradient Spaces Hugging Face page [here](https://huggingface.co/datasets/gradient-spaces/uniformat-dataset).

 **💡 Key Features:**
 - Uses **GPT-4o** for image classification